Cash For Arms

 Poor

-The finish is another consideration in this Smith & Wesson semi-automatic pistol’s price.
+The finish is another consideration in this Smith & Wesson semi-automatic pistol’s valuation.

 The 39/2 was made in two finishes: blued and nickel.
 The blued version came with an anodized alloy frame and was the more common one.